 Destroyed during the Second World War, the fluvial commerce warehouse was rebuilt after the war and now houses a traditional brasserie and a temporary exhibition gallery.

-Since May 1st 2009, the complex houses a four-star hotel, after necessary and successful renovations which have enhances the architectural wealth of the old hotel.
+Since May 1st 2009, the complex has housed a four-star hotel, after necessary and successful renovations which have enhanced the architectural wealth of the old hotel.

 From the other side of the river, in the direction of Petite France, Quai Saint-Nicolas has held on to the memory of drying houses and possesses the most beautiful half-timbered houses in the city, which were built along the Ill River in a picturesque setting.